EUGINELETHAL/Docker-Nginx-Heroku/README.md

 CREATE EXTENSION pg_trgm;
 ```

-Let's edit your view and modify it to search for trigrams.
+Let's edit the view and modify it to search for trigrams.

 ```sh
 class SearchResultsView(ListView):